For more information please get in touch with ARPANSA

 - Durney, C.H., Massoudi, H. & Iskander, M.F.
 1986, Radiofrequency Radiation Dosimetry Handbook, 4th edn, United States Air Force Research Laboratory Technical Report USAFSAM-TR-85-73, Brooks Air Force Base, Texas USA.

 - The RF Radiation Safety Handbook (Ronald Kitchen, Pub.
 Butterworth-Hienemann Ltd. 1993) provides a practical description when performing RF surveys for a variety of applications.
 The same book also describes the various commercial instruments and personal RF dosimeters.
-Further information on this handbook may be found by searching the publisher's website.

 - Stewart W. 2000, ‘Mobile phones and health’, Independent expert group on mobile phones, NRPB, Didcot, UK.